Sage/sinject/README.md

 ## Usage

 **Rails Setup**

-If you're using rails then after you've installed the gem you need to create a dependencies.rb file within the *'/config/initializers'* directory of the rail application.
+If you're using rails then after you've installed the gem you need to create a *'dependencies.rb'* file within the *'/config/initializers'* directory of the rail application.

 **Registering dependencies**

 Dependency objects need to be registered with the container before use, to do so you need to configure the SinjectContainer from the dependencies.rb file:

     #initialize the container